Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

 The peaks in the differential cross-section as a function of the angle are marked as vertical lines in the plot.
 They appear to be almost regularly spaced.
 We will analyze the distribution of these spacings in later sections, considering the full two-dimensional picture.

 In the classical case, there was no non-trivial dependence on the velocity, but in the quantum system the dependence of $k$ is significant.
 If we plot the total cross-section as a function of $k$, we can see a structure of resonances.
 However, the positions of peaks in the plot depend on whether one looks at a specific incoming angle or the average total cross-section, as can be seen in figure \ref{fig:sigmaofk}.
-The actual positions of the resonances (which have also an imaginary part) is most accurately determined from the locations of the singularities of the matrix $M$ (eq. ), and these also are quite regularly spaced, as noted already in \cite{Gaspard:1989exq}.
-Some long-lived resonances, i.e. with small imaginary part, can be observed as a small kink in the plot of the total cross section, for example around $k = 12$ for the symmetric system plotted in figure \ref{fig:sigmaofk}.
+The actual positions of the resonances (which have also an imaginary part) is most accurately determined from the locations of the singularities of the matrix $M$ (eq. \eqref{eq:Mamam}), and these also are quite regularly spaced, as noted already in \cite{Gaspard:1989exq}.
+Some long-lived resonances, \textit{i.e.} with small imaginary part, can be observed as a small kink in the plot of the total cross-section, for example around $k = 12$ for the symmetric system plotted in figure \ref{fig:sigmaofk}.
+It depends on the configuration of the system whether such long-lived resonances appear.

 Other than the larger cross-section, there appears to be no qualitative difference in the behavior of the scattering amplitude as a function of the angle depending on whether the chosen value of $k$ is near a resonance or not.
-In particular, we do not observe any correlation between the total cross section and the parameter $\langle\tilde r_n\rangle$ of the distribution of $S$-matrix eigenvalues.
+In particular, we do not observe any correlation between the total cross-section and the parameter $\langle\tilde r_n\rangle$ of the distribution of $S$-matrix eigenvalues.